Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 • Conditional Sentence | ល្បះលក្ខខណ្ឌ

-A sentence with an "if" part and a "result" part.
+A sentence with an "if" part (condition) and a "result" part.

 • First Conditional | លក្ខខណ្ឌទីមួយ

-For real future possibilities.
-(If + present simple, ... will + verb)
+Talks about real future possibilities.
+Structure: If + Present Simple, ... will + base verb.

 • Second Conditional | លក្ខខណ្ឌទីពីរ